hubble459/orbis-runner/doc/technical-design.md

 #### Out of scope, non-goals

 Here we have some related problems that we have decided not to address, but which someone might conceivably expect to make.
--There is a leader board for offline scores, but one for online scores is not needed.
+- There is a leader board for offline scores, but one for online scores is not needed.
--Controls are set, an option to change the controls is not needed.
+- Controls are set, an option to change the controls is not needed.

 #### Security